JHarrison89/rails-api-session-auth-template/README.md

 ## Routing
 ### Namespacing the API routes <br>
-I decided not to namespace the API routes because all routes are APIs, so we dont need to diferenciate, and this template has no need version the APIs at this stage.
+I decided not to namespace the routes because all routes are APIs, so we dont need to diferenciate, and this template has no need versioning.

 ### Route formatting
 routes are wrapped with `format: :json` <br>